birchroad/node-barc/README.md

  Valid options

  - hri - Defaults to __true__.
 If human readable information i.e. numbers are to be written as well.
  - border - Default to 0.
-The number of pixels black border.
+The number of pixels black top and bottom border.
 Could be a function with (width, height) signature.
-If the string "auto" is given as border it is calculated to 1/30 of the image width.
+If the string "auto" is given as border it is calculated to 1/30 of the image height.
- - padding Defaults to border width * 3.
-Padding inside any border before barcode starts.
+ - padding Defaults to 0.
+Padding on the left and right edges.
 Can be a function with the signature (width, height).
  - font - Defaults to 'FreeMono'.
 That font must be available to the graphics library
  - fontsize - Defaults to border width or min 12px.
 Number in pixels of the font size for hri.

 ## License

 (The MIT License)